 - Ask for help!
 Most of your readers—the ones likely to comment, anyway—will be courteous, friendly, relaxed folks.
 At their best gamers are a strong, cooperative community, and your readers will want to help make your walkthrough as accurate as possible.
 If you can't figure something out, make a note of it in the walkthrough, wait for an answer, and then plug in the pertinent details as appropriate.

 - Optionally, tied to the point above, thank your readers in the walkthrough.
 You'll earn loyalty and respect from your commenters for admitting that they helped you puzzle out a problem.

 - Be punctual.
 Keep an eye on your email or the comments tied to your walkthrough.
 If someone asks a question, try to answer it as quickly as you can.
 Not only is this courteous, but it will also keep the reader focused on your walkthrough, rather than wandering off to read a different one.

 - Last, don't abandon a walkthrough that has lingering questions.
 This becomes more and more difficult as time passes and details slip from your mind, but you should at least try to answer questions on old walkthroughs.
 (I'm terrible at this last one.
 Truly.)

-I've been writing walkthroughs for about two years, now, and I'm well aware that some of my older guides (Ni no Kuni!) aren't that amazing.
-Only in the last few months have I felt secure in my output, and even then I know I should go back and put in some more work on what I've written.
+I've been writing walkthroughs for quite a while now, and I'm well aware that some of my older guides (Ni no Kuni) aren't that amazing.
+It took time for me to feel secure in my output, and even then I know I should go back and put in some more work on what I've written.

 Your walkthrough will never be entirely informative, nor should it be—sometimes it's better to just skimp on details and let players discover what's ahead on their own.
 You also shouldn't become so obsessive that, say, you point out the locations of every gold coin in a Mario game.